-1.4.4 The Scheme Administrator shall ensure that adequate procedures for the reasonable and prompt handling of complaints are in place and for the recording of each complaint in line with Appendix II to the Pension Rules for Service Providers.
+1.4.4 The Scheme Administrator shall ensure that adequate procedures for the reasonable and prompt handling of complaints are in place and for the recording of each complaint in line with Appendix II of Part E to these Pension Rules.
 This shall include the setting up of a "Complaints Register" within which the Scheme Administrator is to record every complaint and the action taken in its regard.